WowzaMediaSystems/wse-plugin-onconnectauthenticate/README.md

 # OnConnectAuthenticate

+**This repository has been archived and will no longer be maintained**

 The **OnConnectAuthenticate** modules for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) add file-based authentication for Flash applications.
 OnConnectAuthenticate uses NetConnection.connect parameters for authentication while OnConnectAuthenticate2 uses query parameters in the RTMP URL.

 This repo includes a [compiled version](/lib/wse-plugin-onconnectauthenticate.jar).